hengliusky/Few_shot_RVOS/README.md

 ...
 ```

-## Model Zoo

 All the models are trained using 8 NVIDIA Tesla V100 GPU.
-You may change the `--backbone` parameter to use different backbones (see [here](https://github.com/wjn922/ReferFormer/blob/232b4066fb7d10845e4083e6a5a2cc0af5d1757e/opts.py#L31)).
+You may change the `--backbone` parameter to use different backbones (see [here](https://github.com/wjn922/ReferFormer/blob/232b4066fb7d10845e4083e6a5a2cc0af5d1757e/opts.py

 **Note:** If you encounter the `OOM` error, please add the command `--use_checkpoint` (we add this command for Swin-L, Video-Swin-S and Video-Swin-B models).

-### Ref-Youtube-VOS

-To evaluate the results, please upload the zip file to the [competition server](https://competitions.codalab.org/competitions/29139#participate-submit_results).
+To evaluate the results, please upload the zip file to the [competition server](https://competitions.codalab.org/competitions/29139

 | Backbone| J&F | CFBI J&F  | Pretrain | Model | Submission | CFBI Submission |
 | :----: | :----: | :----: | :----: | :----: | :----: | :----: |